Minneapolis Central Library: History

 Thirty years later library and community leaders again began to build support for a new, bigger library.
 Construction on the third and current library began (on the same location as the demolished second building) after Minneapolis voters approved a $140 million in funding to improve library services on November 7, 2000.
 The new building was designed by César Pelli, along with the Minneapolis firm Architectural Alliance, and opened to the public on May 20, 2006.
 At a cost of $250 per square foot, the library features a roof garden and substantial daylight.
 Its storage area was designed to be available to the public without staff assistance so that nearly all of the collection is accessible to the public.
 Between the closing of the second library and the opening of the new building, most services were provided at the interim "Central Library Marquette" location, on two floors in Marquette Plaza (formerly the Federal Reserve Bank of Minneapolis).
 The cost of providing the interim site while the old library was demolished and rebuilt exceeded $10 million.

 The Minneapolis Public Library system, which consisted of 14 branch libraries in addition to Central, joined the 26-library Hennepin County Library system on January 1, 2008.
 The administration for the unified library system remained at Ridgedale Library in Minnetonka.

-The Minneapolis Planetarium Society was at the second MPLIC building using a projector machine literally older than the space age itself (delivered and installed originally in 1954, three years before the launch of Sputnik I).
+The Minneapolis Planetarium Society in the second MPLIC building used a projector machine created before the space age (delivered and installed originally in 1954, three years before the launch of Sputnik I).
 In 2005, the Minnesota Legislature apportioned funding for the inclusion of a planetarium in the new Central Library building.
 The 37000 sqft Minnesota Planetarium was originally planned for the roof of the new building but was instead added to the plans for the new Bell Museum of Natural History at the University of Minnesota.